Members in Profile

 Each month we ask a member to write a few words about him or herself.
 In this way we will get to know each other better.
 You can access profiles for members featured in past months by going to our Members Profiles category in our Resource Library.

-This month's Member in Profile is Professor Richie Howitt.
+This month's Member in Profile is Susan Caldis.

 As I reflect on my career in Geography education, from geography teacher, through to curriculum developer, to leader of professional learning and now an aspiring academic, two magical charms emerge as flowing, intertwined constants throughout my professional life.
 These enchanting gems brought me through the door, then they captivated and connected me, and now their magnetism ensures I remain.
 The charms are the dual pedagogies of inquiry and fieldwork, and the incredible network of expertise and support drawn from the professional associations.